T of C

 As of early 2006 I have transcribed about 200 qin melodies into staff notation.
 Since the original tablature does not indicate note values, determining these is at the core of this work, which in Chinese is called dapu (for more on this see Dapu: Bringing old music to life ).

-The original tablature also does not indicate absolute pitch, and when looking at my transcriptions it is important realize that I treat Western staff notation as though it is Chinese number notation.
+Determining the notes is much less of a problem, though it must be emphasized that, as the original tablature does not indicate absolute pitch, neither do my transcriptions, even though they are written in staff notation.
+Thus, when looking at my transcriptions, it is important realize (as described above) that I treat staff notation as though it is Chinese number notation.
 This number notation in the past used various Chinese terms but today usually uses Arabic numerals.
-Thus the notes of the Chinese pentatonic scale (traditionally called "gong shang jiao zhi yu") are written 1 2 3 5 6.
-This may sometimes mean the (relatively) absolute pitches C D E G A, but traditionally these numbers refer to the relative pitches that Western systems call do re mi so la. ("Relatively absolute" refers to the fact that although today the pitch "A" may be 440 vibrations per second, in the past it was much lower: 400 v/s or perhaps even lower.)
+Thus the notes of the Chinese pentatonic scale (traditionally called "gong shang jue zhi yu") are written 1 2 3 5 6.
+This may sometimes mean the (relatively) absolute pitches C D E G A, but traditionally these numbers refer to the relative pitches that Western systems call do re mi sol la. ("Relatively absolute" refers to the fact that although today the pitch "A" may be 440 vibrations per second, in the past it was much lower: 400 v/s or perhaps even lower.)

 Thus, in my staff notation what is written as the note "C" actually means "do" or, as in the number Chinese system, "1" (traditionally: "gong").
 When doing my transcriptions, I determine which note is to be called "1" (and thus notated as "C") by first trying to arrange the notation so that the only notes are notes that fit the Chinese pentatonic scale 1 2 3 5 6.
 Once I have done this I have almost invariably found that most of the other notes in that piece are 4 and 7, and there are no sharps or flats unless it is a characteristic of the mode (e.g., a characteristic of the shang made in early Ming tablature is that it includes a flatted 3 as well as the whole-tones 3.)